lukifer23/StreetSpec/docs/UNIFICATION_SUMMARY.md

 # Code and Documentation Unification Summary

-This document summarizes the comprehensive unification and streamlining work completed for PoleCheck Desktop.
+This document summarizes the comprehensive unification and streamlining work completed for Street Spec Desktop.

 ## Documentation Unification